datatrooper/intro/README.md

 # Intro

-StarWars intro for the datatrooper presentation
+StarWars intro for the datatrooper presentation.